KatamariJr/dwelling-of-duels-scripts/README.md

 # TODO
 - need a way to update an entry with a new mp3 easily. needs to put it up to s3 so its stored for future pulls
-- add button to auto archive the previous month's tracks. names the folders automatically (or at least provides a default automatically)
 - make the voting tally script auto-flag anybody who has too many "average +0.00" votes because those are usually incomplete
-- add a button to let me view the raw json for an entry (and maybe edit)
+- add a button to let us view the raw json for an entry (and maybe edit)
 - make a way to alert the submitter of a song if a voter had submitted high deviance votes that strongly favored the submitter (ballot stuffing), just include the email address and a generic notice. we could then track how many times this happens